Gunman kills 19 children in Texas school rampage

 Outside the town civic center, where families were told to gather, the silence was broken repeatedly by screams and wailing.
 “No!
 Please, no!” one man yelled as he embraced another man.

-“My heart is broken today,” said Hal Harrell, the school district superintendent, announcing that all school activities were canceled for the time being.
+“My heart is broken today,” said Hal Harrell, the school district superintendent.
 “We’re a small community, and we’re going to need your prayers to get through this.”

+Adolfo Cruz, a 69-year-old air conditioning repairman, was still outside the school as the sun set, seeking word on his 10-year-old great-granddaughter, Elijah Cruz Torres.

+He drove to the scene after receiving a terrifying call from his daughter shortly after the first reports of the shooting.
+He said other relatives were at the hospital and the civic center.

 But President Joe Biden appeared ready for a fight, calling for new gun restrictions in an address to the nation hours after the attack.